Lobectomy

 • High-resolution magnetic resonance imaging (MRI)

-• Combined EEG and functional MRI
+• Combined electroencephalogram (EEG) and MRI scans

 • Single-photon emission computed tomography (SPECT)